guanghechen/barusu/packages/tool-cipher/README.md

-    -C, --cipher-filepath-pattern <glob pattern>  glob pattern of files have been encrypted (default: []) -o, --out-dir <outDir>                        root dir of outputs --cipher-dir <cipherDir>                      root dir of cipher files --show-asterisk                               whether to print password asterisks
+    -C, --cipher-filepath-pattern <glob pattern>  glob pattern of files have been encrypted (default: []) -o, --out-dir <outDir>                        root dir of outputs --cipher-dir <cipherDir>                      root dir of cipher files -f, --force                                   do encrypt event the target filepath has already exists.
+    --show-asterisk                               whether to print password asterisks
     --minimum-password-length                     the minimum size required of password -h, --help                                    display help for command